Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab4-DocumentDb.md

     Azure Kit Management site.

 5. In a web browser, go to your Azure Kit management site.
 If you haven't already signed in, do so now.
-Click on the Manage Simple Content link.
-This takes you to the **Simple Pages** page.
+Click on the **Manage Simple Content** link.
+This can take a few seconds to load.
+Once ready, you will be at the **Simple Pages** page.
 	Click the **Create New** link.
 This takes you to a form for adding a new page to the site.

     For the **Id** enter **test**.
 (This will form part of the URL of the page.)